 Founded in 2002 by architect Brent Kendle AIA, LEED AP, Kendle Design Collaborative focuses its practice on regionally inspired architecture and design that embodies beauty, craft and sustainability.
-We take a holistic approach offering full service architecture, planning, interior architecture as well as interior design and landscape architecture services through our talented collaborators.
-Our mission is to find what brings our clients joy, and then use our talents and experience to manifest that joy in the built environments we create for them.
+They take a holistic approach offering full service architecture, planning, interior architecture as well as interior design and landscape architecture services through our talented collaborators.

-Chonka Projekt is a highly recognized Architecture, Interiors and Design practice with special concerns for Desert Integrated Single Family and Multi Family Residential Design.
-The diverse work of Chonka Projekt reveals its depth of capability and responsiveness to client need.
-Chonka Projekt concerns for place, spatial interaction, light, context and the environment are evident in the works produced.
-Each commission undertaken endeavors to respond to the specifics of site, program, and budget in a creative and responsive manner.
-Our creative and resourceful process where we respond to and collaborate with our clients produces works that are engaging and delightful to user and visitor alike.
+Chonka Projekt is the recognized Architecture, Interiors and Design practice with special concerns for Desert Integrated Single Family and Multi Family Residential Design.
+Each commission undertaken places creative and responsive emphasis to place, spatial interaction, light, context and the environment in response to site, client and budgetary needs.
 Central to CHONKA PROJEKT is an underlying fundamental truth of systemic structures and building material integrity.